DammyD/React_practice/1.react-set-up/readme.md

 `import React from 'react'` is not necessarily needed for function-based component but in a class-based component, it is needed.

 # Props
-With props a component can be more dynamic such that whatever when pass into that component is being rendered in that component.
+With props a component can be more dynamic such that whatever is pass into that component is being rendered in that component.
 The values are be used inside the component definition itself.
+It is used to pass data from one component to another.

+Anything is props is read only, it's cannot be modified directly and can only be made used of the the component id is being called.
+Props - properties